anandaworldwide/ananda-library-chatbot/docs/TESTS-README.md

 We intentionally run server tests with a separate Jest configuration to prevent environment conflicts and ensure reliable testing.

+## Semantic LLM Response Testing (Using Embeddings)

+Validating responses from Large Language Models (LLMs) poses a challenge because identical semantic meaning can be expressed with highly variable phrasing.
+Simple string matching or regex is often too brittle and leads to flaky tests.

+### Problem

+Keyword or regex-based tests fail when the LLM provides a semantically correct answer using unexpected wording.

+### Solution: Embedding Similarity

+We leverage vector embeddings to compare the semantic meaning of the LLM's actual response against predefined canonical (ideal) responses.

+### How It Works

+1. **Embedding Model**: Uses an embedding model (e.g., OpenAI's `text-embedding-3-small` via the `openai` library) to convert text into numerical vectors.
+It's crucial to use the same model family as the one potentially used for generating embeddings in the main application.
+2. **Canonical Responses**: For each test query, define one or more `canonical_responses` representing acceptable outcomes.
+This includes expected answers for relevant queries and standard rejection phrases for unrelated queries.
+3. **Similarity Calculation**: The test fetches the `actual_response` from the API, generates embeddings for both the `actual_response` and the `canonical_responses`.
+4. **Cosine Similarity**: It calculates the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the `actual_response` embedding and each `canonical_response` embedding.
+This score (ranging from -1 to 1) indicates semantic closeness.
+5. **Thresholds**: Predetermined `similarityThreshold` and `dissimilarityThreshold` values are used:
+   - For _related_ questions, the `actual_response` similarity to _relevant canonicals_ must be
+     `>= similarityThreshold`, AND its similarity to _rejection canonicals_ must be `< dissimilarityThreshold`.
+   - For _unrelated_ questions, the `actual_response` similarity to _rejection canonicals_ must be
+     `>= similarityThreshold`.

+### Implementation Details

+- **Utilities**: Core functions `getEmbedding` and `cosineSimilarity` are located in `__tests__/utils/embeddingUtils.ts`.
+- **Environment**: Requires `OPENAI_API_KEY` environment variable.
+The OpenAI client needs specific setup for Node.js test environments (`import 'openai/shims/node';` and `dangerouslyAllowBrowser: true`).
+- **Example**: See `__tests__/site_specific/ananda-public/semanticSearch.test.ts`.

+### Tuning (Critical)

+The effectiveness of this method hinges on:

+1. **Quality Canonical Responses**: Define representative examples of good (and bad/rejection) responses.
+2. **Threshold Adjustment**: The similarity thresholds are _not_ fixed values.
+They **must** be tuned by observing the scores generated during test runs for known good and bad responses to ensure reliable pass/fail separation.

 ## Running Tests

 ### Running Standard Tests Only (recommended for component/client work)